scottdchris/coinbase-python/README.rst

 .. image:: https://img.shields.io/pypi/l/coinbase.svg
     :target: https://pypi.python.org/pypi/coinbase/

-The official Python library for the `Coinbase API V2 <https://developers.coinbase.com/api/v2>`_.
+A fork of the official Python library for the `Coinbase API V2 <https://developers.coinbase.com/api/v2>`_.

 *Important*: this library currently targets the API V2, and the OAuth client requires V2 permissions (i.e. ``wallet:accounts:read``).
 If you're still using the API V1, please use `the old version of this library <https://pypi.python.org/pypi/coinbase/1.0.4>`_.